spotinst/help/src/docs/ocean/getting-started/aks/README.md

-### Step 1.3: Connectivity
+### Step 3: Connectivity

 This step describes how the Ocean integration starts and the installation of the [Ocean Controller](ocean/tutorials/ocean-controller-v2/) (as a Deployment) in your AKS cluster.
 This establishes the connection between the Ocean SaaS backend engine and your cluster.
-This step does not affect existing workloads which continue to run on existing nodes in node pools managed by AKS.
+This step does not affect existing workloads, which continue to run on existing nodes in node pools managed by AKS.

 Complete the following steps: